ngu25/ngu25.github.io/_posts/2022-01-03-my-daily-journey-blog3.markdown

 category: blog
 author: navadeepganeshu
 description: Simply to self document and learn from experience.
 Closed space until you're really curious :)

 ---

+<p><i>6th April 2022</i></p>

+<p>If someone is curious about you, your work or sort of it,..you seriously shouldn't neglect the situation or leave it in a smile.
+Just ask about their thirst, try to share what you can.
+Think of it -- would you approach someone or ask soemthing just for no reason or for fun?
+Likely not.
+So you too give counter curiosity and consider it.</p>

+--

+<p><i>5th April 2022</i></p>

+<p>Not expressing opinions thinking you're small, indominant to the other is not right I think.
+Just say what you need, what you think, what you do and it really boils down things a lot.
+And above all, don't try to simplify things to make it sound cool or 'not so rigid'.
+It will likely be misunderstood on the other side.</p>

+---

+<p><i>4th April 2022</i></p>

+<p>Trying to control a feeling sucks.
+That entity you're trying to control compounds over and over and makes you think more about it when you're controlling.
+Just express it and let whatsoever turn out!
+Anyways worthier than keeping it in :| </p>

+---

+<p><i>3rd April 2022</i></p>

+<p>What do you do when you're put in a group of people who talk a lot, but nothing makes sense to you or ever understandable,...</p>

+---

+<p><i>2nd April 2022</i></p>

+<p>This seems to be true for me!
+And you?
+Naval said "Money solves money problems"</p>

+---

+<p><i>1st April 2022</i></p>

+<p>Think of it -- would you spend your time, effort, money for someone without expecting anything?
+Be super thankful to people who help you without any expectations and strive to give back or contribute in some way... </p>

+---
 <p><i>30th March 2022</i></p>